nexiality/documentation/userguide/BatchFiles.md

   `nexial.cmd -script c:\projects\Project1\artifact\script\script17.xlsx -scenario scenario1,scenario1a -override nexial.outputToCloud=true -override myData=XYZ`

-**Temp Clean Up**:-
+**Temp Clean Up**:-<br/>
 During execution, Nexial also cleans up files/folders created by Nexial in TEMP directory.
 Nexial checks for configuration saved in json file at `${user.home}/.nexial/config.json` location.
+Nexial checks last time when clean up is done.
+If it's more than specified days by `checkFrequencyDay` in config file, it will clean up `TEMP` directory and update configuration json file otherwise it will simply ignore cleaning up.
-If configuration file doesn't exist, Nexial will clean up TEMP directory for the first time and also create configuration json file for Nexial user.
+If configuration file doesn't exist, Nexial will clean up `TEMP` directory for the first time and also, create configuration json file for Nexial user.<br/>

-The json config for temp clean up looks like this:
+The json config file for `TEMP` clean up looks like this: <br/>
 ![](image/BatchFiles_12.png)

 Json has two config parameters:-
 1. `lastChecked`: This shows last time when Nexial did clean up `TEMP` directory.
-2. `checkFrequencyDay`: This provides frequency of cleaning up `TEMP` by Nexial.
-It is in `day` as name suggests.
+2. `checkFrequencyDay`: This provides frequency of cleaning up `TEMP` by Nexial in `days`.
-    The default value of `TEMP` clean up is 5 days.
+   The default value of `TEMP` directory clean up is 5 days.

+Also, Nexial user can clean up `TEMP` directories using [`bin/nexial-temp-clean`](BatchFiles#nexial-temp-clean) script.

 ---------------------------------------------